3vilArtx/CS665-Project-1/README.md

 Payments: Payment records linked to rental transactions, specifying the payment method and any additional notes.

 ## Usage
-Prerequisites: A running database server (MySQL, PostgreSQL, or similar).
+1. **Prerequisites**: A database server (MySQL, PostgreSQL, or similar) capable of executing SQL scripts.
-Schema Creation: Create the database schema using a separate script (not included).
-Execution: Run the `insert.sql` script to populate the database with the initial data.
+2. **Execution**: Run the `create.sql` script to build the database schema.
-Refer to your database system's documentation for specific instructions on script execution.
+3. **Population**: Utilize a separate script (e.g., `insert.sql`) to insert data into the newly created tables.

 ## Customization
-Tailor the `insert.sql` script to your needs by modifying the SQL INSERT statements.
-Add new data, change existing values, or delete entries as required.
+The schema defined in create.sql provides a foundation.
+You can customize it further by:
+- **Adding Tables**: Create additional tables to support new features or data types.
+- **Modifying Columns**: Alter existing columns, add new columns, or remove columns based on your requirements.
+- **Adjusting Constraints**: Change foreign key relationships, add or remove constraints for data integrity.